Skip to Main Content

 Publication

-Stories are published on our website, unethebolt.com, by our Co-Editors-in-Chief.
+Stories are published on our website, unethebolt.com, by our Editor-in-Chief.
 While being published, they are reviewed once more for grammatical errors, sentence structure, and overall quality.
 Editors also make sure the photographs and texts are properly formatted.